thericfang/Scheduler/README.md

 ## Use Instructions
 Simply compile the Java file and run it.
-Run with `java Scheduler` for a non-detailed version.
+Run with `java Tester [inputname]` for a non-detailed version.
-Run with `java Scheduler --verbose` for a detailed version of every cycle.
+Run with `java Tester --verbose [inputname]` for a detailed version of every cycle.

 Please make sure that the random-numbers file is in the same folder as the program (if using a different random-numbers).